PDXChinese/pdxchinese.github.io/_pages/chinesefestival.md

 [OCC HPV Vaccination Survey](https://docs.google.com/forms/d/e/1FAIpQLSfBLNIl1qobNfjZtJB1fpB5U7LdaQBUdCqqsAEL_jjHpd1inA/viewform)
 [OCC No Smoking No Vaping Pledge Campaign](https://docs.google.com/forms/d/e/1FAIpQLSeXi9pIxzAE7655rQRaq849D0swRK_nWTkQnPOKDZjSnbdrQA/viewform)
 OHSU Hepatitis B Education and Awareness

+## Display of Chinese Railroad Workers in North America

+Between 1865 and 1869, thousands of Chinese migrants toiled at a grueling pace and in perilous working conditions to help construct America’s first Transcontinental Railroad.
+The Chinese Railroad Workers in North America Project at Stanford University seeks to give a voice to the Chinese migrants whose labor on the Transcontinental Railroad helped to shape the physical and social landscape of the American West.

+*located on the sidewalk along SW 6th Ave*

 ## Community Partner Tabling